Mutiu123/Excel-Based-Sales-and-Profit-Analysis-Dashboard-for-Business-Optimisation/README.md

 - Analysed sales and profit distribution across payment methods (e.g., Cash, Credit Card, Bank Transfer).
 - Determined which payment methods contribute the most to profitability.

-### 6. Discount Impact Analysis
-- Measured the effect of discounts on revenue and profit margins.

 ## Dashboard Features
 - **Interactive filters** for dynamic data exploration.